A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks: Experiments

 For all experiments, we considered two settings: the informative case, i.e., all the layers carry useful information about the underlying clusters, and the noisy case, where some of the layers are just randomly generated noise.
 As discussed in \S\ref{sec:choice_of_F}, a negative variance contribution as in $F_-$ is suitable for the informative setting, while a positive variance term as in $F_+$ may help in the presence of noisy layers.
 Thus, we test \EVM{} and \MVM{} for the informative case, while we use \EVP{} and \MVP{} in the noisy setting.
 Moreover, in order to confirm the advantages of the variance term in $F_\pm$, we further report the performance of \MA, which only accounts for the sum of modularities across the layers (and thus provides a form of multiobjective version of GL).
 For the Louvain Multiobjective model, we consider the two list lengths $h = 2, 3$ which we indicate by adding a number to the method's acronym (e.g., \MA{}2 stands for the Louvain Multiobjective Average method with list length $h=2$).

 In order to evaluate the performance of the method as the variance regularizing parameter changes, we let $\gamma \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$ in the definition of $F_-$ and $F_+$.
-In Figures 1-4 and Tables 1-3, we report the scores obtained with the parameter achieving the highest NMI on each dataset.
-However, a comparable performance is achieved for a large number of parameters, as shown in the Supplementary Material, where we report the performance of the methods as the parameter $\gamma$ varies.
-In particular, this analysis provides an experimental guiding principle on the choice of $\gamma$, suggesting that a balanced contribution $\gamma\approx 0.5$ is most appropriate in the informative setting, while a larger $\gamma\approx 0.9$ seems to perform best in the presence of noise.
+In Figures 1-4 and Tables 2-4, we report the scores obtained with the parameter achieving the highest NMI on each dataset.
+However, a comparable performance is achieved for a large number of parameters.
+In particular, analyzing the performance of the methods as the parameter $\gamma$ varies, provides an experimental guiding principle on the choice of $\gamma$, suggesting that a balanced contribution $\gamma\approx 0.5$ is most appropriate in the informative setting, while a larger $\gamma\approx 0.9$ seems to perform best in the presence of noise.

 Being locally-greedy algorithms, the initial ordering of the nodes in phase one of all our methods may affect the final performance, just like the standard Louvain method.
 Based on our computational experience, it seems that choosing a specific ordering has a minor effect on the cost function itself, while it may have an impact on the computational time.
 Choosing the appropriate initial ordering is a nontrivial question and a well-known issue of this type of greedy strategies.
 In our experiments, we choose the initial ordering depending on the specific network setting we deal with.
 More specifically, we order the nodes according to the community size in the informative setting, while we list the nodes in random order in the noisy setting.
-This is mainly due to computational reasons: sorting the nodes according to the size of the corresponding community is indeed more expensive than assigning a random order.
+This is mainly due to computational reasons: sorting the nodes according to the size of the corresponding community is more expensive than assigning a random order.
 The sorting cost is reasonable in the experiments for the informative case, while it becomes prohibitive for the noisy case.